 If you have any problems with video then there are also some FAQs here.

-For downloading from YouTube, I have had good results with YouTubeInMP4, and another I've heard recommended is Keepvid, but if you search the web for "download youtube video" or something like that, you will find many more options.
+If you search the web for "download youtube video" or something like that, you will find many options.
+Here are three which I have tried.

 You will need to copy the DVD (or part of it) to your hard disk first, as a video file.
 There are various programs for doing this, search the web to find one.